Last Updated on October 10, 2024 by Mary Phagan

 Frank, frightened but apparently reconciled to his fate, said little.
 When asked if he wished to confess to the murder of Mary Phagan before being hanged, he is re-ported to have said "I think more of my wife and mother than I do of my life."

-"Mr. Frank, we are going to do what the law said to do, hand you by the neck until you are dead," the leader said to Frank, asking if he had any last request.
+"Mr. Frank, we are going to do what the law said to do, hang you by the neck until you are dead," the leader said to Frank, asking if he had any last request.
 Frank asked that his gold wedding band be removed and re-turned to his widow.

 In the grove hidden from Roswell Road at Frey's Gin Mill (where developer Roy Varner's Professional Building now stands), they prepared Leo Frank to be hanged.
 A piece of brown khaki cloth was tied around Frank's waist, since he had been taken from prison wearing only a nightshirt.
 A white handkerchief was fastened over his eyes.
 He was placed on a table.
 A three-quarter-inch rope tied by the hangman was lowered over a tree branch and around his neck.